pseudotexan/spicemanager-tutorial/docs/source/index.rst

 --------
 1. Clone the git repo to your computer from http://www.github.com/pseudotexan/spicewrapper

-2. Install dependencies, if needed:
+2. Install dependencies, if needed, preferably using pip:

    1. numpy